andela-fokosun/go_exercises/resources/conditionals/README.md

 Variables declared by the statement are only in scope until the end of the if.

 (Try using v in the last return statement.)

+## If and else

+Variables declared inside an if short statement are also available inside any of the else blocks.